Specialized Orthopedic Hand and Wrist Care

 - Neuromuscular disorders, including cerebral palsy

 - Triangular fibrocartilage complex (TFCC) tears

 Surgical and Non-Surgical Treatment Options

 The majority of hand and wrist conditions can be treated with conservative treatments.
 Our hand and wrist specialists will start by recommending one or a combination of non-surgical treatments such as medications, injections, rest, splints, activity modifications or hand therapy.

 If these treatments do not resolve your condition, our skilled surgical team can provide appropriate surgical options, including arthroscopic surgery or microvascular hand surgery.
 In addition, our team has the experience necessary for reconstruction of congenital abnormalities and complex post traumatic conditions.

-Regardless of whether you undergo a conservative or surgical treatment such as arthroscopy, rehabilitation for a hand or wrist condition is essential.
-It will help restore function, enhance your participation in sports and daily life and prevent injuries or impairments.
+Rehabilitation for a hand or wrist condition is essential regardless of whether you undergo a conservative or surgical treatment such as arthroscopy.
+Rehabilitation will help restore function, enhance your participation in sports and daily life and prevent injuries or impairment.

 After conducting a thorough evaluation and gaining a complete understanding of your specific condition as well as environmental factors that may contribute to your pain and discomfort, our rehabilitation team will work together to design a personalized rehabilitation program.

 Your rehabilitation plan may include activity modifications, functional activity training, custom splinting, manual therapy, ultrasound, electrical stimulation and additional exercises to strengthen the area.